prof18/marcogomiero.com/posts/2021/kmp-no-java-runtime-error-xcode/index.md

 # How to fix the "Unable to locate a Java Runtime" error on Xcode with Kotlin Multiplatform

-A couple of days ago I opened my Kotlin Multiplatform pet project [MoneyFlow](https://github.com/prof18/MoneyFlow) on another machine than usual.
+A couple of days ago I opened my Kotlin Multiplatform pet project [MoneyFlow](https://github.com/prof18/MoneyFlow) on a different machine than usual.
 When I tried to run the app on the iOS simulator on Xcode, the build failed with a very strange error: "The operation couldn't be completed.
 Unable to locate a Java Runtime".

 {{< figure src="/img/xcode-jvm-runtime/xcode-java-runtime.jpeg" link="/img/xcode-jvm-runtime/xcode-java-runtime.jpeg" >}}